Eldfin/SLIFOX/README.md

     The name of the distribution.
 - `gof_threshold`: float
     Value between 0 and 1.
-    Peaks with a goodness-of-fit value below this threshold will not be counted.
+    Peak-Pairs with a goodness-of-fit value below this threshold will not be counted.
+    Unnecessary if already used in peak pairs calculation.
 - `amplitude_threshold`: float
     Value between 0 and 1.
-    Peaks with a relative amplitude (to maximum - minimum intensity of the pixel) below this threshold will not be counted.
+    Peak-Pairs with a relative amplitude (to maximum - minimum intensity of the pixel) below
+    this threshold will not be counted.
+    Unnecessary if already used in peak pairs calculation.
 - `weights`: list (2, )
     The weights for the amplitude and for the goodnes-of-fit, when calculating the significance
 - `only_mus`: boolean
     Whether only the mus are provided in image_params.
 If so, only amplitude_threshold is used.

 ##### Returns
-- `image_significances`: (n, m, np.ceil(max_peaks / 2))
+- `image_direction_sig`: (n, m, np.ceil(max_peaks / 2))
         The calculated significances (ranging from 0 to 1) for everyoe of the (n * m) pixels.
         Max 3 significances (shape like directions).